NVIDIA/NeMo/CONTRIBUTING.md

 1. **Sensible**: code should make sense.
 If you think a piece of code might be confusing, write comments.

 ## Python style
+We follow [PEP 8 style guide](https://www.python.org/dev/peps/pep-0008/) and we incorporate [pycodestyle](https://pypi.org/project/pycodestyle/) into our CI pipeline to check for style.
+Make sure that your code passes PEP 8 before creating a Pull Request.

+There are several tools to automatically format your code to be PEP 8 compliant, such as [autopep8](https://github.com/hhatto/autopep8).
+Your text editor might support its own auto PEP 8 plugin.

 1. Avoid wild import: ``from X import *`` unless in ``X.py``, ``__all__`` is defined.
 1. Minimize the use of ``**kwargs``.
 1. ``RaiseError`` is preferred to ``assert``.
 Write: ```if X: raise Error``` instead of ```assert X```.